 *That is all there is to it.
 The wipes are specifically made for any and all types of golf grips, and engineered to bring back the tack and feel so important to golf grips.
 The fast-drying formula allows your grips to air-dry, quickly enough to wipe them down before a round.
 The pack fits perfectly in any golf bag so it goes where your clubs go.
 These wipes are the most user-friendly, inexpensive, and fast, way to clean your grips making them look like new.
 Most important, GRIPES grip cleaning wipes restore the tack to make them FEEL like new.

 1. SIZE Matters.
 This is the single most important factor when selecting a grip.
 There are four basic golf grip sizes: Undersize, Standard, Midsize and Oversize.
 Further customization can be achieved by adding extra layers of tape during installation.
 The general rule for determining the best size is using a grip that allows the tips of a player's longest two fingers to barely touch their palms.
-Using a grip that\'s too small, promotes extra hand action and commonly leads too pulling the ball.
-A grip that\'s too large limits wrist pronation, stifles shot distance, and can cause you to slice or push the shot.
 In addition to hand size, players should also consider their personal grip strength.
 A player with limited hand strength may benefit from a slightly larger grip that allows a solid connection with less exertion.
-If you haven’t considered your grip size or haven’t been properly fitted, use Lamkin’s exclusive Interactive Grip Selector or visit a trusted PGA Professional to learn more.
+If you haven’t considered your grip size or haven’t been properly fitted, use Lamkin’s exclusive Interactive Grip Selector.

 3. SURFACE TEXTURE.
 The design and pattern on the surface of a grip create either a smooth feel or a more coarse and abrasive feel.
 When selecting a grip, golfers should choose a texture that feels comfortable and secure.
 If a player doesn’t wear a glove, they may prefer a grip with less pattern and a smoother feel.
 Some players prefer a rougher texture and more aggressive pattern on their grips because it provides more hand traction and gripping confidence.
 Typically, grips with more texture perform very well in wet weather because they provide much-needed surface traction for increased slip-resistance.